flying087/Computer-Programming-Final-Project/README.md

 ### Hitbox
 You only loose a life when your hitbox is hit, not your entire ship.
 Since your hitbox is a lot smaller than your actual ship, you can maneuver through gaps that may not seem wide enough at first.

+# Features
+It will include a player-controlled object, a boss enemy object, player and boss bullets, and various bullet patterns calculated using math.
+I would also like it to have a main menu, a “Game Over” screen, a screen congratulating the player when they defeat the boss, sounds for when the player and boss attack, and a display showing the boss’s health points.

+It must include a health system to dictate when the enemy dies, a bullet-firing system so that bullet patterns can be triggered in a sequence without it becoming unfair, and a collision system to allow the player to be hit by the boss’s bullets and the boss to be hit by the player’s bullets.
+It must also include the player character, boss and bullets.